ELVIS and his mother: GLADYS Love PRESLEY

 Elvis was asleep when the phone rang in the early hours of Thursday, 14 August.
 He knew what it was before he answered it.
 Vernon told him Gladys had died at 3.15am.
 In shock and disbelief Elvis rushed to the hospital.
 After Elvis entered his mother ward and the door closed, witnesses remember a piercing wild despair of wails from Elvis were heard as he wept and prayed long and loud over his mother’s lifeless body.

-At the funeral Elvis flung himself at his mother in her coffin, hugging and kissing her, rocking her back and forth, weeping endearments and crying out to her in their won special language to come back to him.
-Every time Elvis returned to Graceland after Gladys' death he became depressed.
+At the funeral Elvis flung himself at his mother in her coffin, hugging and kissing her, rocking her back and forth, weeping endearments and crying out to her in their own special language to come back to him.
+Every time Elvis returned to Graceland after Gladys’ death he became depressed.
 He would walk around not being able to talk to anyone.
 Many family members re-iterated the same sentiments, that after his mother died Elvis changed completely.
-"He didn't seem like Elvis ever again".
+“He didn’t seem like Elvis ever again”.

 After the death of his mother, Elvis kept his father close to him.
 Vernon was with his son for the 2 years in Germany.
-It was there he met the woman who become Elvis' stepmother.
+It was there he met the woman who become Elvis’ stepmother.
 When Vernon married divorcee, Dee Stanley in 1960, Elvis did not attend the wedding.
-However, Elvis invited his 3 stepbrothers (Dee's sons by a previous marriage) Billy, David and Rick to live with him at Graceland.
-Throughout 70's concert tour Vernon traveled everywhere with his son.
-As Elvis' business manager, Vernon, with little schooling, had a difficult task organizing Elvis' financial fortune.
-This was never more evident, upon Elvis' death, when a over a million dollars was found in Elvis' personal cheque book, half of which had to be paid in death taxes because Vernon knew little or nothing of tax exemptions.
+However, Elvis invited his 3 step brothers (Dee’s sons by a previous marriage) Billy, David and Rick to live with him at Graceland.
+Throughout 70’s concert tour Vernon traveled everywhere with his son.
+As Elvis’ business manager, Vernon, with little schooling, had a difficult task organizing Elvis’ financial fortune.
+This was never more evident, upon Elvis’ death, when an over a million dollars was found in Elvis’ personal check book, half of which had to be paid in death taxes because Vernon knew little or nothing of tax exemptions.